ArashiTang/JBook/JBook/wwwroot/uploads/ReadMe.txt

 1. Index page: In the index page you can search the source of the book based on the title and author name.
 And you can choose the source format

 2. Share page: After you login, you can share the source of one book(URL).
 Then you will be able to find your share when conducting a search.
+If you find a Url that is unusable, you can also report that link.

 !!(If you have an administrator account, you will be able to manage the shared resources that have been reported. )!!!